 The most modern and broadly understood notion of Tikkun Olam is that of “repairing the world” through human actions.
-Congregation Beth El in Berkeley attempted, in the planning and building of its new home, to take ownership of their part in Tikkun Olam.
+Congregation Beth El in Berkeley has attempted, in the planning and building of its new home, to take ownership of their part in Tikkun Olam.

 - The overall building form was created to form a sense of "Wholeness" with its site, embracing the land, opening it up towards Codornices Creek which runs through the heart of the property.

-- Site Orientation was set up for future installation of photovoltaic solar roof tiles on south facing roofs
+- Site Orientation was set up for future installation of photovoltaic solar roof tiles on south facing roofs.

 - Since the property spans between two major thoroughfares of Berkeley (Spruce &Oxford Streets) the site complex was laid out with complete pedestrian access in mind, both able-bodied and disabled access, equally.

-- A very large process was undertaken for restoration of the open portion of the creek while a "No Build" zone was maintained to allow for the future possibility of opening up of the culverted portion of the creek.
+- A very large process was undertaken for restoration of the open portion of the creek while a "No Build" zone was maintained to allow for the future possibility of opening up the culverted portion of the creek.

-- Since water is inextricably tied to the jewish faith, spiritually and programmatically, the creek was a welcome inclusion to the overall building design incorporation.
+- Since water is inextricably tied to the Jewish faith, spiritually and programmatically, the creek was a welcome inclusion to the overall building design incorporation.

 - The restoration process itself integrated the recycling existing logs and Native planting into its overall plan.